 Fear of your lover should not be an aphrodisiac.
 Ever.

 Let's sum up, shall we?
 Why is Twilight scary?
-As a romantic fantasy, it's a damaging one; that even for a trashy book, it's a lousy one; and that even-or especially-as an for escape for a young woman who's longing to break out of her everyday confinements, it's a trap.
+As a romantic fantasy, it's a damaging one; even for a trashy book, it's a lousy one; and even—or especially—as an escape for a young woman who's longing to break out of her everyday confinements, it's a trap.